 Section 4.11.
-Treasurer.
-The Treasurer of the Corporation shall have, in conjunction with the Executive Director, the following responsibilities: (a) the care and custody of all monies of the Corporation and other valuable effects and shall keep full and accurate accounts of receipts and disbursements in books belonging to the Corporation; (b) the deposit of all monies and other valuable effects in the name and to the credit of the Corporation at such depository as may be designated by the Board; (c) the collection of all dues from Members; (d) the oversight of the payment of all obligations of the Corporation as directed by the Board; (e) the disbursement of the monies of the Corporation as may be ordered by the Board, creating, distributing, and filing proper vouchers for such disbursements, and (f) shall render to the Chair and Directors at their Annual Meeting, or whenever otherwise required, an accounting of all transactions as Treasurer and of the financial condition of the Corporation.
+Treasurer of the Corporation.
+The Treasurer of the Corporation shall have, in conjunction with the Executive Director, the following responsibilities: (a) the care and custody of all monies of the Corporation and other valuable effects and shall keep full and accurate accounts of receipts and disbursements in books belonging to the Corporation; (b) the deposit of all monies and other valuable effects in the name and to the credit of the Corporation at such depository as may be designated by the Board of Directors; (c) the collection of all dues from Members; (d) the oversight of the payment of all obligations of the Corporation as directed by the Board of Directors; (e) the disbursement of the monies of the Corporation as may be ordered by the Board of Directors, creating, distributing, and filing proper vouchers for such disbursements, and (f) shall render to the Chair and Directors whenever required, but at least once annually, an accounting of all transactions as Treasurer and of the financial condition of the Corporation.

 Section 4.12.
 Executive Director.

-The Board, acting in Executive Session (in accordance with Section 3.21 herein) and without the incumbent Executive Director, if any, shall hire an Executive Director as an employee of the Corporation and to serve as its chief executive officer.
-The Executive Director shall: (1) serve the Corporation until dismissed by a simple majority affirmative vote of the Board; (2) manage the activities of the Corporation in accordance with the objectives and policies of the Corporation as directed by the Board; (3) manage any employees or consultants hired by the Corporation; (4) prepare the annual budget of the Corporation; (5) assist the Treasurer by coordinating and exercising fiduciary responsibility for the payment of the outstanding obligations of the Corporation and by making, or causing to be made, a report of all the receipts and expenditures of the Corporation; (6) be compensated in an amount determined annually by the Board; and (7) prepare agendae for each meeting of the Board and of the Corporation for review and approval of the Chair.
+The Board of Directors, acting in Executive Session (in accordance with Section 3.21 herein) and without the incumbent Executive Director, if any, shall hire an Executive Director as an employee of the Corporation and to serve as its chief executive officer.
+The Executive Director shall: (1) serve the Corporation until dismissed by a simple majority affirmative vote of the Board of Directors; (2) manage the activities of the Corporation in accordance with the objectives and policies of the Corporation as directed by the Board of Directors; (3) manage any employees or consultants hired by the Corporation; (4) prepare the annual budget of the Corporation; (5) assist the Treasurer by coordinating and exercising fiduciary responsibility for the payment of the outstanding obligations of the Corporation and by making, or causing to be made, a report of all the receipts and expenditures of the Corporation; (6) be compensated in an amount determined annually by the Board of Directors; and (7) prepare agendae for each meeting of the Board of Directors and of the Corporation for review and approval of the Chair.

-The Board shall elect the Executive Director acting in Executive Session in accordance with Section 3.21 whenever the position is vacant and without the incumbent Executive Director’s, if any, presence in said Executive Session; and
+The Board of Directors shall elect the Executive Director acting in Executive Session in accordance with Section 3.21 whenever the position is vacant and without the incumbent Executive Director’s, if any, presence in said Executive Session; and

-The Executive Director shall serve as a member of the Board of Directors, as Secretary of the Corporation and as a regular Member of the Corporation (until & unless a separate Officer position of Secretary is created by the Board).
+The Executive Director shall serve as a member of the Board of Directors, as Secretary of the Corporation and as a regular Member of the Corporation (until & unless a separate Officer position of Secretary is created by the Board of Directors).

 ARTICLE V – CERTAIN TRANSACTIONS